Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/README.md

 * a *website push ID* in place of the *app ID*;
 * a *push package zip file*.

-Detailed instructions on how to prepare a push package zip file can be found in the *General Concepts* document (available under `DOCS-SDKs` in your Lightstreamer Server installation).
+Detailed instructions on how to prepare a push package zip file can be found in the [*General Concepts* document](https://lightstreamer.com/docs/ls-server/latest/General%20Concepts.pdf).

 Once you have the required material, add the following segment to the `apple_notifier_conf.xml` file: